Guerrero Jr, Semien power surging Jays past Yanks 8-0

 Hyun Jin Ryu (13-8) pitched six effective innings as the Blue Jays won for the eighth time in nine games.
 Toronto also improved to 5-2 in the Bronx this year.

-Guerrero hit his 40th homer on Jameson Taillon’s 13th pitch.
-The slugger and his Hall of Famer father joined Cecil and Prince Fielder as the second father-son duo to hit 40 homers.
-Guerrero finished with three hits, extending his hitting streak to a career-high 15 games.
+Guerrero hit his 40th homer on Jameson Taillon’s 13th pitch, a full-count curveball that landed a few rows into the seats in right.
+The slugger and his Hall of Fame father joined Cecil and Prince Fielder as the second father-son duo to hit 40 homers.

+Guerrero finished with three hits, extending his hitting streak to a career-high 14 games.

 Guerrero Sr. hit 449 homers in his 16-year career.
 His career high was 44 for the 2000 Montreal Expos when Toronto’s slugging first baseman was 1 year old.

+Guerrero also became the 10th player in MLB history with 40 homers in his age-22 season.
+The last was Atlanta’s Ronald Acuña Jr. in 2019.

+“That’s amazing,” Semien said.
+“I knew when we took BP, it was a good day to hit to right field.
+He didn’t hit on the field but I mentioned that to him.
+He’s so good he did it in his first at-bat.
+It’s something special.”

-Semien hit a solo drive in the first and Toronto’s sixth grand slam of the season in the ninth.
+Semien hit a solo drive in the first and his fifth career grand slam in the ninth.
 He has five homers in his last five games and a career-high 37 on the year.

 Teoscar Hernández also went deep in the ninth for the Blue Jays.